 - Send it to a Zapier and then from there to many other applications.
 Learn more.

-When you click on the "Export" button, BEE Pro gives you two options.
+When you click on the "Export" button (it will soon be renamed "Download"), BEE Pro gives you two options.

 Downloading a ZIP file (HTML + images)